top of page

-Founder and Fundraiser
+Founder and Project Coordinator, UK

-I enjoy volunteering with Indian Futures and love organising events and coming up with creative fundraising ideas - with help from my 10 year old son Malachy!
+For many years I have worked in different organisations supporting vulnerable people of all ages.
+I enjoy being a trustee for Indian Futures and love organising events and coming up with creative fundraising ideas - with help from my 13 year old son Malachy!

 I studied Geography and International Development at Sussex University.
 I understand my privileges which is why I hope to use them for good - Indian Futures is a great way for me to volunteer to help be a part of changing some peoples lives, through empowerment and education but with themselves in the driving seat.

 Trustee (Artist&Events' Organiser)

 I am retired but actively involved in my local community.
 I enjoy fundraising for Indian Futures as I believe in its values and aims and want more people know about our work.

 I have always held it to be true that “education is the most powerful weapon you can use to change the world” (Nelson Mandela).
 So I feel all the more privileged to contribute to and be part of that vision through the valuable work of Indian Futures.

 I have a strong commitment to social justice and I have worked in social care providing services for vulnerable people for nearly 15 years.
 I believe everyone should have access to education and that this is key to promoting equality.
 I believe that Indian futures will play a pivotal part in this.